Asynchronous Server Checks: Architecture, UX, and Accessibility

 The paradigm shift requires careful boundary mapping.
 Client-side logic should act as a first-pass filter, rejecting malformed payloads before they consume network resources.
 Server-side checks should exclusively handle high-value operations: username availability, inventory stock verification, credential authentication, and domain-specific business rules.
 When implemented correctly, asynchronous validation transforms static forms into dynamic, conversational interfaces that guide users toward valid submissions without interrupting their workflow.

 This approach sits at the core of the Advanced JavaScript Validation Logic & Patterns ecosystem, where deterministic state management, network efficiency, and inclusive UX converge to create production-grade input experiences.
+The cheap, synchronous guards described in Synchronous Validation Patterns must always run first: if an email fails a format check locally, there is no reason to ask the server whether it is taken.
+Server checks are the most expensive rung on the ladder, so they sit at the top and only fire once everything below them passes.

 2. State Machine Architecture & UI Feedback

 Deterministic validation lifecycles prevent UI flickering, inconsistent error messaging, and unpredictable component behavior.
-Modeling validation as a finite state machine (FSM) ensures that every input event transitions through a predictable sequence: idleloadingsuccess | error.
+Modeling validation as a finite state machine ensures that every input event transitions through a predictable sequence.
+We use five explicit states — idle, pending, resolved, rejected, and cancelled — so that a superseded request never masquerades as a real failure.

-type ValidationState = 'idle' | 'loading' | 'success' | 'error';
+type ValidationState = 'idle' | 'pending' | 'resolved' | 'rejected' | 'cancelled';

 interface ValidationContext {